DANS-KNAW/dd-dataverse-ingest/docs/description.md

       directoryLabel: "subdirectory"
       restricted: false
       categories: [ 'Testlabel' ]
-  ignoreFiles:
-    - 'file7.txt' # This file will NOT be added to the dataset
-  renameAtUploadFiles:
+  autoRenameFiles:
-    - from: 'file8.txt' # Local file name
+    - from: "Unsanitize'd/file?" # Local file name
-      to: 'file9.txt' # The file name assigned in the dataset
+      to: "Sanitize_d/file_" # The file name assigned in the dataset
   addEmbargoes:
     - filePaths: [ 'file1.txt' ] # All other files will NOT be embargoed
       dateAvailable: '2030-01-01'